The Art of Bathing Naked at Baden-Baden’s Friedrichsbad

 The water journey ends with another shower and a gigantic warm corn towel, followed by getting your skin massaged and moisturized with lotion.

-The best part of these Baden-Baden thermal baths?
+Our favorite part of these Baden-Baden thermal baths?

 And then the best part – a well-earned nap in a luxurious relaxation room (Stage 16).